devhyun05/what-is-block-chain/README.md

 # what-is-block-chain
-A web application to explain blockchain concept
+A open-source web application to explain blockchain concept.
+This is open-source project, always feel free <br/>
+to correct wrong information or make a pull request for adding new concepts, functionalities.

 ## Tech Stack